 If your UK electronic travel authorisation (ETA) is denied, follow this structured process to reapply correctly:

 First, fill out the application and fix any errors that caused it to be denied.
-Upload the required documents (make sure the documents are as per the UK ETA guidelines)
+Upload the required documents

 Once the process is completed and your ETA request is approved, your ETA will be delivered on your email ID.